Community Development Practice Exchange

 Private rooms available for an additional AUD$145 (Note: Limited private rooms available and IACD members do not receive discount on private rooms).

 All payments will be processed in AUD.
 If you are paying with a non-Australia credit card, your final price will be subject to your bank’s exchange rate.
-Prices are subject to change slightly depending on currency fluctuations.

 Special Membership Discount